PostgreSQL repacker without need

-This allow the procedure to be executed on environment where is not possible to install external libraries or there is no super user access. (e.g. cloud hosted databases, hence the name)
+This allow the procedure to be executed on an environment where it is not possible, to install external libraries, or there is no super user access (e.g. cloud hosted databases, hence the name).

 When repacking the process creates a copy of the original table and using a select insert copies the existing data into the new relation.
 A trigger on the original table stores the data changes for which are replayed on the new one before attempting the swap.